xibodevelopment/backupwordpress/readme/readme-header.txt

 [BackUpWordPress](https://bwp.hmn.md/?utm_source=wordpress-org&utm_medium=plugin-page&utm_campaign=freeplugin) will back up your entire site including your database and all your files on a schedule that suits you.
 Try it now to see how easy it is!

+This plugin requires PHP version 5.3.2 or later

 = Features =

 * Super simple to use, no setup required.